geoadmin/jenkins-shared-librairies/README.md

 # jenkins-shared-librairies
-Set of groovy classes to share, for using in Multibranch pipeline jobs.
+Set of groovy classes to share with all your pipeline jobs.

 [See jenkins doc](https://jenkins.io/doc/book/pipeline/shared-libraries/)